The signature ritual

 Monthly is too late.
 By the time you notice the drift, you've spent a month not on the same page.
 The credit card statement arrives and you're already arguing.

 Daily is too much.
 Nobody wants to talk about money every day.
-The point isn't surveillance — it's rhythm.
+The point isn't surveillance.
+It's rhythm.

 Weekly is the sweet spot.
 It's the cadence of a date night.
 It's short enough that nothing big has gone wrong yet, and long enough that something interesting has happened.
-It's the cadence the data agrees with — couples who have a regular money conversation report less financial conflict and higher relationship satisfaction.
+It's the cadence the data agrees with: couples who have a regular money conversation report less financial conflict and higher relationship satisfaction.

 The seven steps